-As defined by Fitch, a BB- rating means that the obligations of the Issuer are considered speculative and indicate an elevated vulnerability to default risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial flexibility exists that supports the servicing of financial commitments.
-The modifier '-' indicates a ranking at the lower end of the 'BB' generic category.
+As defined by Fitch, a B+ rating means that the obligations of the Issuer are considered highly speculative and indicate that material default risk is present, but a limited margin of safety remains.
+Financial commitments are currently being met; however capacity for continued payment is vulnerable to deterioration in the business and economic environment.
+The modifier '+' indicates a ranking at the upper end of the 'B' generic category.